biocarl/shee/docs/security.md

 Cryptography comes to rescue here:  **Asymmetric encryption (with RSA)** ensuring that students can encrypt a message with a shared key (provided by the presenter) and can not decode it without the shared key.
 In our case this means student A encrypts a message, but student B can't decrypt since he also only knows the shared key of the presenter.
 Only the presenter had the private key and can decrypt the messages.

+Last step: How to make sure that the payload is actually from the presenter the client has paired with?
+You need to sign the message hash (sha) with the private key and recreate hash of payload and then verify on client side with public key.